-A student whose overall grade point average is above 2.2, but whose semester grade point average is below 2.2, is on probation.
-A student whose overall grade point average is above 2.2, but whose semester grade point average is below 2.2 for two consecutive semesters, shall be suspended from the School for one full calendar year.
+A student, who matriculated in Fall 2017 or later, whose overall grade point average is above 2.2, but whose semester grade point average is below 2.2, is on probation.
+Such student whose overall grade point average is above 2.2, but whose semester grade point average is below 2.2 for two consecutive semesters, shall be suspended from the School for one full calendar year.
 Summer sessions shall not be considered for purposes of this rule.

-With the exception of courses covered by sections B.2 and B.3 above, the student who is suspended must retake all courses in which he or she received a grade of 2.1 or below during the two consecutive semesters and achieve a grade of 2.2 or higher as a condition of continued enrollment and lifting of the suspended status.
+The student who is suspended must retake all courses in which he or she received a grade of 2.1 or below during the two consecutive semesters and achieve a grade of 2.2 or higher as a condition of continued enrollment and lifting of the suspended status.
 Both the original grade and the repeated grade shall be included within the computation of the student's cumulative grade point average.
 The student shall receive academic credit toward the credits required for graduation only one time.